 8.3.1 Public money should be spent in accordance with the financial and regulatory framework and policies.
 The organisation has a statutory duty to ensure financial probity and best value.
 The Police and Crime Commissioner's and Chief Constable's joint financial regulations and purchasing procedures help to ensure that the public can receive value for money.
-These procedures should be read in conjunction with the contract regulations in Section 11.
+These procedures should be read in conjunction with the Contract Regulations in Section 9.

-- 8.3.2 To maintain a procurement strategy covering the principles to be followed for the purchase of goods and services. - 8.3.3 To issue official orders for all work, goods or services to be supplied, except for supplies of utilities, periodic payments such as rent or rates, petty cash purchases or other exceptions approved by the Treasurer.
-Orders must be in a form approved by the Treasurer. - 8.3.4 Official orders must not be raised for any personal or private purchases, nor must personal or private use be made of the organisation's contracts. - 8.3.5 Goods and services ordered must be appropriate and there must be adequate budgetary provision. - 8.3.6 Payments are not to be made other than in accordance with any official order or contract. - 8.3.7 To ensure that payments are made to the correct person, for the correct amount, on time, and are recorded properly, regardless of the method of payment. - 8.3.8 To ensure that VAT is recovered where appropriate. - 8.3.9 To ensure that all expenditure, including VAT, is accurately recorded against the right budget and any exceptions are corrected. - 8.3.10 To ensure that all purchases made follow the rules, regulations and procedures, as set out in this document, and any relevant organisational procedures. - 8.3.11 To prepare, in consultation with the Treasurer, detailed Financial Instructions for dealing with the ordering and payment of goods and services, and to issue these to all appropriate employees.
+8.3.2 To maintain contract financial regulations covering the principles to be followed for the purchase of goods and services.

+8.3.3 To issue official orders for all work, goods or services to be supplied, except for supplies of utilities, periodic payments such as rent or rates, petty cash purchases or other exceptions approved by the Treasurer.
+Orders must be in a form approved by the Treasurer.

+8.3.4 Official orders must not be raised for any personal or private purchases, nor must personal or private use be made of the organisation's contracts.

+8.3.5 Goods and services ordered must be appropriate and there must be adequate budgetary provision.

+8.3.6 Payments are not to be made other than in accordance with any official order or contract.

+- 8.3.7 To ensure that payments are made to the correct person, for the correct amount, on time, and are recorded properly, regardless of the method of payment. - 8.3.8 Payment by BACS is the preferred method of payment. - 8.3.9.
+To ensure that there is adequate segregation of duties between the raising and authorising of orders and the receipt of goods and services.

+8.3.10 To ensure that VAT is recovered where appropriate.

+8.3.11 To ensure that all expenditure, including VAT, is accurately recorded against the right budget and any exceptions are corrected.

+- 8.3.12 To ensure that all purchases made follow the rules, regulations and procedures, as set out in this document, and any relevant organisational procedures including contract financial regulations. - 8.3.13 To prepare, in consultation with the Treasurer, detailed Financial Instructions for dealing with the ordering and payment of goods and services, and to issue these to all appropriate employees.